-This post was originally published by CRSI on January 15th, 2019 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on January 15th, 2019 and is archived.
+Learn more about our history.

 Interested in how the Community Refugee Sponsorship Initiative could work in practice?